 The runoff coefficients shown in the table below are to be used for the various zones and are provided as a guide for initial calculation of system requirements.
 More accurate investigations into appropriate return periods and runoff coefficients will be necessary for detailed design.

 Detailed design should involve calculating a weighted average runoff coefficient by averaging the value for individual parts of the catchment.
 This may be done for a representative sample area or the whole catchment.
-The formula for this calculation is shown in Clause 2.1 of the Verification Method for the NZ Building Code, Clause E1 Surface Water (BC E1). shall take precedent
+The formula for this calculation is shown in Clause 2.1 of the Verification Method for the NZ Building Code, Clause E1 Surface Water (BC E1).
+Where there are any discrepancies between runoff coefficients listed in Table 49 and in the E1 document, values in Table 53 must be used.

 The entire contribution developed catchment should be accounted for.
 Where a future land use is anticipated the coefficient for that zone type should be used.